MileHacker Logo

 • Adventure Sports: Canyoning, rafting, and abseiling are in Peneda-Gerês via specialized local operators.

-• Wildlife Encounters: Peneda-Gerês has Garrano horses, deer, and various bird species.
+• Wildlife Encounters: Peneda-Gerês has Garrano horses, deer, and different kinds of birds.
 Organized tours have a better chance of sightings.

 • Cycling & Mountain Biking: Routes around Braga and within Gerês National Park cater to different skill levels.